Meta Platforms, Inc. (NASDAQ:META) Shares Sold by Cigna Investments Inc. New

-Cigna Investments Inc. New lessened its position in Meta Platforms, Inc. (NASDAQ:META – Free Report) by 1.1% in the second quarter, according to its most recent disclosure with the SEC.
-The firm owned 26,807 shares of the social networking company’s stock after selling 288 shares during the period.
+Cigna Investments Inc. New lessened its stake in Meta Platforms, Inc. (NASDAQ:META – Free Report) by 1.1% during the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 26,807 shares of the social networking company’s stock after selling 288 shares during the quarter.
 Meta Platforms makes up about 1.4% of Cigna Investments Inc. New’s holdings, making the stock its 10th largest position.
-Cigna Investments Inc. New’s holdings in Meta Platforms were worth $7,692,000 at the end of the most recent reporting period.
+Cigna Investments Inc. New’s holdings in Meta Platforms were worth $7,692,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds have also recently added to or reduced their stakes in the company.
-Stratos Wealth Advisors LLC grew its stake in Meta Platforms by 7.7% in the second quarter.
-Stratos Wealth Advisors LLC now owns 31,498 shares of the social networking company’s stock valued at $9,039,000 after acquiring an additional 2,251 shares during the period.
-Solstein Capital LLC bought a new position in shares of Meta Platforms in the second quarter valued at approximately $100,000.
-Ballentine Partners LLC lifted its holdings in shares of Meta Platforms by 2.6% in the second quarter.
-Ballentine Partners LLC now owns 55,149 shares of the social networking company’s stock valued at $15,827,000 after purchasing an additional 1,394 shares in the last quarter.
-Hall Capital Management Co.
-Inc. bought a new position in shares of Meta Platforms in the first quarter valued at approximately $205,000.
-Finally, Janney Montgomery Scott LLC lifted its holdings in shares of Meta Platforms by 2.1% in the second quarter.
-Janney Montgomery Scott LLC now owns 310,218 shares of the social networking company’s stock valued at $89,026,000 after purchasing an additional 6,312 shares in the last quarter.
-Institutional investors and hedge funds own 62.87% of the company’s stock.
+A number of other large investors also recently modified their holdings of META.
+Bank Julius Baer & Co.
+Ltd Zurich lifted its holdings in Meta Platforms by 101,072.5% during the second quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 777,798,687 shares of the social networking company’s stock worth $223,212,667,000 after acquiring an additional 777,029,902 shares during the period.
+Norges Bank bought a new stake in Meta Platforms during the fourth quarter worth $4,223,148,000.
+Morgan Stanley bought a new stake in Meta Platforms during the fourth quarter worth $4,072,543,000.
+Moneta Group Investment Advisors LLC bought a new stake in Meta Platforms during the fourth quarter worth $1,796,633,000.
+Finally, Legal & General Group Plc bought a new stake in Meta Platforms during the fourth quarter worth $1,731,491,000.
+Institutional investors own 62.87% of the company’s stock.

 Analysts Set New Price Targets

-META has been the topic of a number of recent research reports.
-Susquehanna raised their target price on Meta Platforms from $310.00 to $400.00 in a report on Thursday, July 27th.
-Credit Suisse Group raised their target price on Meta Platforms from $361.00 to $407.00 in a report on Thursday, July 27th.
-Rosenblatt Securities raised their target price on Meta Platforms from $333.00 to $372.00 in a report on Thursday, July 27th.
-Piper Sandler lifted their price target on Meta Platforms from $310.00 to $365.00 in a report on Thursday, July 27th.
-Finally, JMP Securities reiterated a “market outperform” rating and set a $380.00 price target on shares of Meta Platforms in a report on Thursday, September 28th.
-Two analysts have rated the stock with a sell rating, four have given a hold rating, forty-four have given a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of $319.45.
+META has been the topic of a number of recent analyst reports.
+Oppenheimer reiterated an “outperform” rating and set a $385.00 price target on shares of Meta Platforms in a report on Thursday, September 28th.
+Stifel Nicolaus boosted their target price on Meta Platforms from $280.00 to $336.00 in a research note on Friday, July 21st.
+Morgan Stanley restated an “overweight” rating and issued a $375.00 target price on shares of Meta Platforms in a research note on Thursday, September 28th.
+New Street Research upgraded Meta Platforms from a “neutral” rating to a “buy” rating and set a $350.00 target price on the stock in a research note on Tuesday, July 25th.
+Finally, CICC Research initiated coverage on Meta Platforms in a research note on Monday, August 28th.
+They issued an “outperform” rating on the stock.
+Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating, forty-four have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $319.45.

 Meta Platforms Trading Down 1.3 %